DPRIYATHAM/vapt/README.md

 # Vulnerability Assessment and Penetration Testing
 This documentation contains the approach and steps needed for VAPT.

+##### Testing Techniques
+1. Manual Inspections & Reviews <br>
+    Manual inspections are human reviews that typically test the security implications of people, policies, and processes.
+Manual inspections can also include inspection of technology decisions such as architectural designs.
+2. Threat Modeling <br>
+    It can be seen as risk assessment for applications.
+In fact, it enables the designer to develop mitigation strategies for potential vulnerabilities.
+It is recommended that all applications have a threat model developed and documented.
+(As early as possible in SDLC)
+3. Code Review<br>
+    Source code review is the process of manually checking the source code of a web application for security issues.
+Many serious security vulnerabilities cannot be detected with any other form of analysis or testing.
+As the popular saying goes “if you want to know what’s really going on, go straight to the source.”
+4. Penetration Testing<br>
+    Penetration testing will never be an exact science where a complete list of all possible issues that should be tested can de defined.
+Indeed penetration is only an appropriate technique to test the security of web applications under certain circumstances.

+OWASP Web Application Penetration Checklist - [Link](https://owasp.org/www-project-web-security-testing-guide/assets/archive/OWASP_Web_Application_Penetration_Checklist_v1_1.pdf) => RFP Template, Benchmarks, Testing Checklist

 ### Lab Setup
 Linux Distribution => Kali Linux (Debian) - [Download](https://cdimage.kali.org/kali-2024.1/kali-linux-2024.1-installer-amd64.iso)<br>
 Hypervisior => VMware Workstation 17 Player - [Download](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=WKST-PLAYER-1751&productId=1377&rPId=117008)<br>
 Using Metasploitable for testing purpose - [Download](https://docs.rapid7.com/metasploit/metasploitable-2) <br>

 **Rule 1:** Always use a Virtual Machine to do VAPT.<br>
 Reason for using VM: